Cleverific

 This metric tells you how many customers are actually engaging with your post-purchase revenue opportunities.

-How to Calculate PPCR:
+How to calculate PPCR:

 (Orders with post-purchase actions ÷ Total orders) × 100

-PPCR Benchmarks:
+PPCR benchmarks:

-• Average: 1-3%
+Average: 1-3%

-• Good: 4-5%
+Good: 4-5%

-• Excellent: 5%+
+Excellent: 5%+

-What Is PPOV (Post-Purchase Order Value)?
+PPOV (Post-Purchase Order Value)

 Post-Purchase Order Value (PPOV) measures the average additional revenue captured per order through PRO mechanisms, expressed as a percentage of the original order value.

-How to Calculate PPOV:
+How to calculate PPOV:

 (Total post-purchase revenue ÷ Total orders) ÷ Average order value × 100

-PPOV Benchmarks:
+PPOV benchmarks:

-• Average: 15-20%
+Average: 15-20%

-• Good: 25-35%
+Good: 25-35%

-• Excellent: 40%+
+Excellent: 40%+

 Flywheel Velocity measures the rate at which customers return for repeat purchases, specifically driven by PRO mechanisms like gift card redemption.

-How to Calculate Flywheel Velocity:
+How to calculate Flywheel Velocity:

 % of customers who return within 90 days via gift card or PRO trigger

-Flywheel Velocity Benchmarks:
+Flywheel Velocity benchmarks:

-• Average: 15%
+Average: 15%

-• Good: 25%
+Good: 25%

-• Excellent: 35%+
+Excellent: 35%+

-Golden Ticket Redemption Rate measures the percentage of issued gift cards that get redeemed.
+Value Loop Redemption Rate measures the percentage of issued gift cards that get redeemed.

-How to Calculate Golden Ticket Redemption Rate:
+How to calculate Value Loop Redemption Rate:

 Gift cards redeemed ÷ Gift cards issued